veriatl/OclDecompose/readme.md

 Evaluation
 ------
-First, let us understand the artefects that relevant to reproduce the evaluation result:
+These are the artefects that relevant to reproduce the evaluation result:
 * HSM2FSM / AF2 / AR / DB1 / DR1 / MB6 / MF6 / MT2.
 Each of these folders contains all the Boogie code to verify each postcondition and localize its fault for a given project (Generated from the previous steps).
 Within each folder, we have three kinds of artefacts:
   * Auxu.
 The corresponding Boogie code of the case study.
   * Sub-goals.
 The Boogie code of the sub-goals / original postcondition.